alexharri/website/posts/planes.md

 }
 ```

-However, our code is not completely yet.
+However, our code is not complete yet.
 In the case where the line is parallel to the plane's surface, the line and plane do not intersect.

 <Scene scene="project-point-onto-plane-4" height={450} yOffset={-1} zoom={1.5} />